starcroce/starcroce.github.io/_posts/2014-10-09-python-encoding-in-my-project.md

 Input from future online service: ascii, seems no issue based on previous experiment.
 Need to check if preprocess function will introduce any issue.

 Test set: if use `sklearn.dataset.load_files()`, they should be utf-8 and are already after the preprocessing.
-If we want to simulate the future online service, it should be ascii because we need to apply the preprocss function.
+If we want to simulate the future online service, it can be any format since the preprocess function doesn't care about that.

 I am working on the last part of simluating future online service.
 For now I use UCSC demo data and manual label result of our own socila log as the training set.
 The test set is the bully related images.